wiseqx/Python/Data Integration and Reshaping/README.md

 # Data Integration and Reshaping

 This Python file focuses on data integration and reshaping.
-I am going to integrate data that collected from different sources and solve different levels of conflicts in integration.
+I am going to integrate data collected from different sources and then solve different levels of conflicts.
- The output of this file is an integrated dataset and a Jupyter Notebook containing information about designed global schema and all the Python scripts used in integrating the data.
+ The output of this file is an integrated dataset and a Jupyter Notebook containing information about designed global schema.
+All the Python scripts are used in integrating the data.

 ## The datasets are:
 * S1(data_s1_ass3.csv): contains 4600 records